Registered Trademark: Everything You Need to Know

 A state registered trademark can only protect the mark from infringement within that state while the federally registered trademark gives protection across the entire country, yet is only available if the business is done with the other states or internationally.

 When the mark is state-registered, the mark is protected within the state lines, is available when business is done within the state, does not offer protection in other states and does not help register in other states.
 The mark that is federally-registered is being protected throughout the U.S. and gives a presumption of the mark's ownership.

 If you need help in registering a trademark, you can post your legal need on UpCounsel’s marketplace.UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.